jfmengels/blog/content/blog/elm-review-v2/index.md

 From the tests I have run, I found `elm-review` to be faster.
 I am guessing that that is mostly because rules are built in a way that avoid duplicate work.

-Here are the things that `Elm Analyse` has and `elm-review` hasn't:
+Here are the things that `Elm Analyse` has and `elm-review` does not:

 - A web interface, but `elm-review` has a similar CLI watch mode.
 - Showing the graph of modules, but I don't really see the value that brings.